taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

   </div>
 ~~~~~~~~

 The `Story` component can use it to style each displaying property of the story.
+It uses inline style to define the width of each column.

 {title="src/components/Story.js",lang="javascript"}
 ~~~~~~~~